Learn how to upload an SVG File to Cricut Design Space with this simple tutorial. You can use this with graphics you purchase or graphics you create!

 This tutorial is REALLY similar to uploading Cricut Print and Cut Files to Design Space.
 There is one step that’s a little different, and since my readers specifically ask for uploading each type of file, I figured they each deserved their own post 🙂

-WHAT YOU’LL NEED TO UPLOAD SVG Files to CRICUT DESIGN SPACE:
+WHAT YOU’LL NEED TO UPLOAD AN SVG File to CRICUT DESIGN SPACE:

 - Cricut Maker or Cricut Explore Air